Mekong River Cruise – Ho Chi Minh City to Siem Reap

 from $6,699 per person

-Join Source Journeys for our Small Luxury Gay Group through Vietnam and Cambodia.
+Join Source Journeys for our small, luxury all-gay group tour through Vietnam and Cambodia.
 From its peak high up in the Tibetan Plateau, the powerful Mekong River courses 3,000 miles through Asia.
-Immerse yourself in exploring ancient traditions as you embark on an unforgettable journey through Southeast Asia.
+We will become immersed exploring ancient traditions as we embark on an unforgettable journey through Southeast Asia.
 Ho Chi Minh City offers a mixture of old and new, while the Mekong teems with colorful floating markets, ancient pagodas, rain forests, and mementos of its French Colonial past.
-Along the way, learn more about the culture of each country, marvel at the spectacular scenery, and interact with local people.
-In colorful Siem Reap, you’ll explore the vast UNESCO-designated jungle temple complex of Angkor Wat, one of the most famous and recognizable monuments in the world.
+Along the way, we will learn more about the culture of each country, marvel at the spectacular scenery, and interact with local people.
+In colorful Siem Reap, we’ll explore the vast UNESCO-designated jungle temple complex of Angkor Wat, one of the most famous and recognizable monuments in the world.

 - Full Charter of the R/V Mekong Princess

 - Experience the delicate flavor profiles of Vietnamese gastronomy.

 - Explore the bright lights and chaotic buzz of Saigon during an evening Vespa tour.